stereum-dev/ethereum-node/README.md

 [![Support Server](https://img.shields.io/badge/Discord-Stereum-blue?style=flat-square)](https://discord.gg/8Znj8K6GjN) [![Support Email](https://img.shields.io/badge/Email-Stereum-brightgreen?style=flat-square)](mailto:stereum@stereum.net)

 ---
-This repository contains the code and scripts for Stereum 2.0 (tba)
+This repository contains the code and scripts for Stereum 2.0

 🍄 Stereum manages the process of setting up & maintaining an Ethereum node for you with a focus on self sovereignty, privacy and flexibility.